London Attractions by Zone: The Ultimate Guide for Beginners

 2.1 The Tate Modern

-Located on the South Bank of the River Thames, the Tate Modern is a world-renowned contemporary art museum.
-Explore its vast collection of modern and contemporary art, including works by Picasso, Warhol, and Hockney.
+Positioned on the South Bank of the River Thames, the Tate Modern is an international centre for contemporary art.
+See its extensive holdings of modern and contemporary art, from Picasso, Warhol and Hockney.

 2.2 Shakespeare’s Globe

-Step back in time and experience the world of William Shakespeare at Shakespeare’s Globe.
-Take a guided tour of the famous open-air theatre and watch a performance of one of Shakespeare’s plays.
+Step back in history and enter the world of William Shakespeare at Shakespeare’s Globe.
+Take a behind the scenes tour of the legendary open air theatre and catch one of Shakespeare’s plays.

 Zone 3: Parks and Museums